i-dream-of-ai/tencent-cloudbase/README-EN.md

 #### Step 3: Switch to Craft Agent

-Switch to Craft mode in the chat window for intelligent project generation.

-Note: In CodeBuddy's Craft mode, disable the confirmation plan feature in the right-side settings for better tool execution.
+Switch to Craft mode in the chat window.
+It's recommended to disable the confirm plan feature in the right settings for a smoother experience.

 </details>

 <details>
 <summary><strong>🤖 CLINE Configuration</strong></summary>

-#### Step 1: Auto-Apply AI Rules
+#### Step 1: Use AI Rules

-Templates include `.clinerules/` directory, AI will automatically recognize CloudBase best practices.
+Template includes `.clinerules/` directory, AI will automatically recognize CloudBase best practices.
+If not starting from template, you can ask AI to help download CloudBase rules.

 #### Step 2: Configure MCP

-Find the MCP Server icon in Cline's panel, click the ⚙️ settings icon, then click Configure MCP Servers

-Add the following content, replace CLOUDBASE_ENV_ID with your CloudBase environment ID
+If using template project, MCP configuration is pre-configured.
+If not starting from template, add in MCP Server configuration:

 ```json
 {